DanialArab/my_AWS_ML_Specialty_Exam/README.md

 + 1/10th of the cost of traditional BI solutions
 + secure sharing and collaboration (StoryBoard)

+## Exam Readiness: AWS Certified Machine Learning - Specialty

+### Data Engineering
++ create data repositories for ML
++ identify and implement a data-ingestion solution
++ identify and implement a data-transformation solution

+some points:
++ You need a way to store your data in a **centralized repository**. **Data lake** is a key solution to this challenge.
+With a data lake, you can store structured and unstructured data.
++ AWS Lake Formation is your data lake solution, and Amazon S3 is the preferred storage option for data science processing on AWS
++ Use Amazon S3 storage classes to reduce the cost of data storage.
++

 ## References:

 AWS Certified Machine Learning Specialty 2023 - Hands On!

 Process Model: CRISP-DM on the AWS Stack (https://explore.skillbuilder.aws/learn/course/external/view/elearning/14575/process-model-crisp-dm-on-the-aws-stack-thai)

+Exam Readiness: AWS Certified Machine Learning - Specialty

+Exam Prep Official Practice Question Set: AWS Certified Machine Learning - Specialty (MLS-C01 - English)